Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 *The `upload` command drops SharpHound.exe straight onto the target for you.*

-Give it a quick `dir` to make sure the file really landed.
+Give it a quick `dir` to make sure the file landed in the location you intended.

 ![Confirming the SharpHound upload with dir](/assets/images/bloodhound/6.png)